Sabino Arana: Legacy

 Sabino Arana's ideas are considered to have spawned the Basque nationalist movement.

 In 2015, a made-for-television movie called Sabin was released.

-In February 2017 the People's Party of the Basque Country called for a street named after Arana to be renamed because of his "racism" and because he “made possible the existence of phenomena such as the ETA terrorist group”.
+In February 2017 the People's Party of the Basque Country called for a street named after Arana to be renamed because he “made possible the existence of phenomena such as the ETA terrorist group”.

-The Partido Nacionalista Vasco has kept only the more moderate part of his message.
+The Eusko Alderdi Jeltzalea has kept only the more moderate part of his message.
 On the other hand, some Basques still revere him as the father of the Basque nationalist movement, who managed to start the turnaround of the decay of the Basque language and culture.
 Many Basque cities have streets named after him.

 The estate of his Abando home is now Sabin-Etxea ("Sabino-House"), the EAJ-PNV headquarters.

 Jon Juaristi has remarked that perhaps the most influential part of his heritage is the neologistic list of Basque versions of names in his Deun-Ixendegi Euzkotarra ("Basque saint-name collection", published in 1910).
 Instead of the traditional adaptations of Romance names, he proposed others he made up and that in his opinion were truer to the originals and adapted to the Basque phonology.

 For example, his brother Luis became Koldobika, from Frankish Hlodwig.
 The traditional Peru, Pello or Piarres ("Peter") became Kepa from Aramaic כיפא (Kepha).
-He believed that the suffix -[n]e was inherently feminine, and new names like Nekane ("pain"+ne, "Dolores") or Garbine ("clean"+ne, "Immaculate [Conception]") are frequent among Basque females.
+He believed that the suffix -[n]e was inherently feminine, and new names like Nekane ("pain"+ne; "Dolores" in Spanish) or Garbine ("clean"+ne, "Immaculate [Conception]") are frequent among Basque females.
 Even the name of the brother-in-law of the king of Spain is Iñaki Urdangarin, Iñaki being Arana's alternative for Ignatius instead of the Basque traditional Inazio.